maze-generator/maze-generator/README.md

 This project was refactored during an intensive period.
 You can find the intensive proposal [here][proposal].

+## Usage
+To use on your local machine, follow these instructions:
+1. download this project onto your machine (using git, or as a .zip, etc).
+2. run `yarn` in your terminal to download required npm packages.
+3. run `yarn start` to begin running the project locally in a browser.
+4. open the project in your browser at http://localhost:3000/

 ## License
 The code is released under the [MIT License][license].